AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     }

 ```
-So we start by checking if BaseOffset is non-zero.
+So to implement relocation, we start by checking if BaseOffset is non-zero.
 BaseOffset represents the difference between the original base address and the new base address of the process image.
 If BaseOffset is zero, there's no need for relocation, so the code skips this section. but this is rarely happen.

-So lets break the code to steps,
+I'll break the code to steps,

 - **Looking for .reloc section**
 We need to grap the .reloc section to adjust adresses, so looping on the sections find the .reloc.
 Also we calculate the address of each section header using the base address of the image and the size of the headers.